|Bluejacket salutes all shipmates,

 Today there are over 6,000 naval images posted thanks to help from all

 corners of the globe.
-There are usually around one hundred
+Scans are cleaned

 insignia waiting to be posted at any given time.
-Scans are cleaned

 Q. ARE THE PATCHES AND POSTERS